 If you have not already joined us, please let me know and I will print you off the letter.
 Particularly at this time, this is an excellent way to keep in contact with each other.
 If you have any queries or questions you are able to ask these on Dojo and I will reply to you as soon as I can.

-In Autumn term, we will be focussing on Place Value.
+In Spring term, we will be focussing on Multiplication and Division.
 Children will continue to build on their knowledge and understanding from Year 1.
+They will continue to practise their 2,5 and 10x tables and we will begin looking at the 3x tables.

 Children will learn to:

-The children have also been given their usernames and passwords to access Numbots.
+The children are still able to access Numbots at home and we have seen a huge improvement in children working through the levels regularly.
 NumBots is an online game that playing little and often will significantly improve your child’s recall and understanding of number bonds and addition and subtraction facts.
 These are critical foundations in maths and we are already excited by the impact NumBots is having with the children already using it.
 The children will use Numbots each day within provision and are able to access the programme at home.

 During Phase 5, children will begin to learn new graphemes (different ways of spelling each sound) and alternative pronunciations for these: for example, learning that the grapheme ‘ow’ makes a different sound in ‘snow’ and ‘cow’.